Skip to main content

 Fancy doing something extraordinarily different to other tourists, having a laugh, playing dress up and raising awareness?
 Well then go be a zebra for the day.

-A government scheme introduced to help with the rising traffic accidents in the insanely busy La Paz city; local residents and volunteers gather everyday, dress up as a zebra and dance and entertain the traffic waiting at traffic lights.
+A government scheme was introduced to help with the rising traffic accidents in the insanely busy La Paz city; local residents and volunteers gather every day, dress up as a zebra and dance and entertain the traffic waiting at traffic lights.
 This is to encourage all drivers to slow down, and even help people safely cross the road.

-So if you do have a spare day, why not get out there, shake that ass, make people smile, have some fun and practice your Spanish?
-The guys are more than happy to welcome volunteers, and in need of an extra pair of hands, or should we say stripes!
+So if you do have a spare day, why not get out there, shake that ass, make people smile, have some fun and practise your Spanish?
+The guys are more than happy to welcome volunteers, and are in need of an extra pair of hands, or should we say stripes!

-On arrival, we contacted the organisation to see if we can join them but unfortunately it took them a little longer than expected to reply.
-By the time they did, we had moved onto Rurrenabaque.
+On arrival, we contacted the organisation to see if we could join them but unfortunately, it took them a little longer than expected to reply.
+By the time they did, we had moved on to Rurrenabaque.

 However, we still spoke to the team at the Cebra Educadores Urbanos y Voluntariado via Facebook who told us to visit their offices located on the Street Federico Zuazo, called Csapek (found beside Entel) to get more information.